SerpentBit/ovl/README.md

 For the frc related features use the frc option:
 `python -m pip install ovl[frc]`

-> Note that opencv doesn't come with the precompiled version of
+> Note that ovl doesn't come with the precompiled version of
 > opencv for python automatically.
 If you wish to compile opencv for yourself -
 > simply refrain from using the cv flag during installation.